gravitational/gravity/docs/7.x/selinux.md

 ## Upgrades

-The upgrade will automatically determine whether SELinux support is on on the cluster nodes and will install and configure the new policy in that case individually on each node.
+The upgrade will automatically determine whether SELinux support is on on the cluster nodes and will install and configure the new policy individually on each node.

 ## Custom SELinux policies

 It is not yet possible to bundle a custom SELinux policy in the cluster image.
-If you have custom domains you'd need to make sure to load the policy on each node where necessary prior to installing the cluster image.
+If you have custom SELinux policy and want to use it for your Kubernetes workloads, you'll need to make sure to load the policy on each node where necessary prior to installing the cluster image.

 It is planned to add support for custom policies in a future version.